brettz9/asyouwish/README.md

         * https://wiki.mozilla.org/Performance/MemShrink
         * https://wiki.mozilla.org/Performance:Leak_Tools
     2. "can't access dead object" errors
-3. The sync API can only be used currently to return one privileged object
-4. Privileges don't load on initial browser load as apparently not injected at that time with content-document-global-created event.
+3. Privileges don't load on initial browser load as apparently not injected at that time with content-document-global-created event.
-5. instanceof issues with chrome content
+4. instanceof issues with chrome content
     1. e.g., the wrapping within AsYouWish (using specialPowers/proxies)
     does not work with SDK Widget (/addon-sdk-1.12/lib/sdk/widget.js) which checks for instanceof Panel (resolved within AsYouWish by changing this